THE FORUM ON THE PARTICIPATION OF NGOs IN THE 81ST ORDINARY SESSION OF THE AFRICAN COMMISSION ON HUMAN AND PEOPLES’ RIGHTS

 PANEL FEES

-Kindly complete the panel request form below no later than Wednesday, 13th March, 2024.
+Kindly complete the panel request form below no later than Wednesday, 25thth September, 2024.
 Please note that the African Centre is not obliged to receive and process panel requests received after the deadline.
 Partners are required to contribute the amount US$300.00 (three hundred US Dollars) for all approved requests as their contribution towards the organization of the NGOs Forum.

-Please note that for panel requests to be considered by the Steering Committee of the NGOs Forum, all request must be framed around the theme of the Forum.
+Please note that for panel requests to be considered by the Steering Committee of the NGOs Forum, all requests must be framed around the theme of the Forum.

 Administrative Fees for side events: